firmanJS/express-template/README.md

 |   └── models        * all models file
 |   └── migrations    * all migrations file
 |   └── seeders       * all seeders file
-├── utils/          * all helper or middleware file here ├── middleware/       * all middleware file here, for check before next to api ├── routes/           * all file route here
+├── middleware/       * all middleware file here, for check before next to api ├── routes/           * all file route here
 |   └── index.js      * register all route